ivanchow23/espn-league54078-fantasy-stats/README.md

 ### Project Management
 Tasks and TODOs are backlogged in JIRA (access required): https://ivanchow-jira.atlassian.net/jira/software/projects/EFHS/boards/1/backlog

+Note: This could change in the future since the repository has migrated to GitHub.

 ### Pull Requests
-* Create a branch with the same name as the JIRA ticket
+* Create a branch with the same name as the ticket or issue
 * Push to the branch for code review
-* Approved changes will be merged directly onto master (using squash as a single commit) and the branch will be deleted.
+* Approved changes will be merged directly using squash as a single commit and the branch will be deleted

+## System Architecture
+See high_level_design_diagram.drawio for a design overview.